bitnami/charts/bitnami/dremio/README.md

 #### Customizing the dremio.conf file

-The `dremio.conf` file gets overridden using the following values:
+The `dremio.conf` file gets overridden using the following parameters:

 - `dremio.dremioConf.configOverrides`: non-sensitive settings to be applied to *all Dremio nodes*.
 - `dremio.dremioConf.secretConfigOverrides`: sensitive settings to be applied to *all Dremio nodes*.

-The values above are applied to all Dremio nodes.
-For more specific settings, the chart uses the following values:
+The parameters above are applied to all Dremio nodes.
+For more specific node settings, the chart uses the following parameters:

 -`masterCoordinator.dremioConf.configOverrides`: non-sensitive settings to be applied to *Dremio master coordinator nodes*.
 -`masterCoordinator.dremioConf.secretConfigOverrides`: sensitive settings to be applied to *Dremio master coordinator nodes*.